-To answer the above mentioned questions, laboratory needs quality specimen: a specimen that is sufficient in quantity as well as properly selected, collected and transported.
-To ensure this, microbiologist must communicate with physician, nurse and laboratory staff regarding appropriate selection, collection and transport methods.
-Preanalytical specimen management in microbiology laboratory is critical to accuracy.
+To answer the above-mentioned questions, the laboratory needs quality specimen: a specimen that is sufficient in quantity and properly selected, collected, and transported.
+To ensure this, microbiologists must communicate with physicians, nurses, and laboratory staff regarding appropriate sample selection, collection, and transport methods.
+Preanalytical specimen management in a microbiology laboratory is critical to accuracy.

-Role of medical microbiologist differs according to the work stations.
-Medical microbiologist working in reference laboratories might be devoted to carry out research in a particular gene whereas the microbiologist working in general diagnostic laboratory are confined to routine laboratory works.
+The roles of medical microbiologists differ according to the workstations.
+Medical microbiologists working in reference laboratories might be devoted to carrying out research in a particular gene.
+In contrast, microbiologists working in a general diagnostic laboratory are confined to routine laboratory works.

-- Direct detection of pathogenic organisms by microscopy (This might involve use of staining techniques tailored for suspected pathogenic organisms)
+- Direct detection of pathogenic organisms by microscopy (this might involve using staining techniques tailored for suspected pathogenic organisms).

 - Cultivation (growth), identification, and antimicrobial susceptibility testing of microorganisms

-- Detection of antibodies produced by the patient in response to an infecting organism (serodiagnosis)
+- Detection of antibodies the patient produces in response to an infecting organism (serodiagnosis).

-- Work as a key figure in the control of hospital infection and in antimicrobial policy
+- Work as a key figure in the control of hospital infection and the antimicrobial policy.

-- Academic jobs: microbiologists make a substantial contribution to teaching activity i.e. teaching medical laboratory, medical science or basic science students, preparing assessment and providing feedback
+- Academic jobs: microbiologists make a substantial contribution to teaching activity, i.e., teaching medical laboratory, medical science, or basic science students, preparing the assessment, and providing feedback.